AllanCristiano/encurtadorUrlDesafio/README.md

 # URL Shortener Challenge

-## Challenge Overview
+## Overview

-This challenge is part of the [backend-br challenges](https://github.com/backend-br/desafios/blob/master/url-shortener/PROBLEM.md).
-The goal is to build a URL shortener service that takes a long URL and converts it into a shorter version.
+Welcome to the URL Shortener Challenge, a part of the backend-br challenges.
+The objective is to construct a URL shortener service that transforms a lengthy URL into a more concise version.

-## Requirements
+## Features

-1. The URL shortener receives a long URL as an input parameter.
+1. **URL Shortening**: The service accepts a long URL and returns a shortened version.
-2. The shortened URL should have a length between 5 and 10 characters.
+2. **Character Limit**: The shortened URL will contain between 5 and 10 characters.
-3. The shortened URL can only contain letters and numbers.
+3. **Character Restrictions**: The shortened URL can only include alphanumeric characters.
-4. The shortened URL will be stored in a database with an expiration date (you can choose the desired duration).
+4. **Expiration Date**: The shortened URL will be stored in a database with an expiration date of your choice.
-5. When a request is made to the shortened URL, e.g., `https://xxx.com/DXB6V`, it should redirect to the original URL stored in the database.
-If the URL is not found in the database, return an HTTP 404 (Not Found) status code.
+5. **Redirection**: When a request is made to the shortened URL (e.g., `https://xxx.com/DXB6V`), the service will redirect to the original URL.
+If the URL is not found, it will return an HTTP 404 (Not Found) status code.

-## How to Run
+## Getting Started

-1. Clone this repository to your local machine.
+1. **Clone the Repository**: Clone this repository to your local machine.
-2. Install the required dependencies.
+2. **Install Dependencies**: Install the necessary dependencies.
-3. Set up your database and configure the connection settings.
+3. **Database Setup**: Set up your database and adjust the connection settings.
-4. Run the application.
+4. **Run the Application**: Start the application.
-5. Use the provided endpoints to shorten URLs and retrieve the original URLs.
+5. **Use the Endpoints**: Utilize the provided endpoints to shorten URLs and retrieve the original URLs.

 ## Endpoints

 - **POST /shorten**: Accepts a long URL and returns a shortened URL.
 - **GET /:shortenedURL**: Redirects to the original URL if found; otherwise, returns a 404 status code.

-## Technologies Used
+## Tech Stack

 - JAVA 21
 - Spring Boot